isuparnopal/RF_respiration_monitoring/README.md

 [8] Xiao, Yanming, et al. "Frequency-tuning technique for remote detection of heartbeat and respiration using low-power double-sideband transmission in the Ka-band."
 IEEE Transactions on Microwave Theory and Techniques 54.5 (2006): 2023-2032.

+[9] Nitta, Kenichi, et al. "A comprehensive protocol for ventilator weaning and extubation: a prospective observational study."
+Journal of intensive care 7.1 (2019): 50.

+[10] Nicolò, Andrea, Carlo Massaroni, and Louis Passfield.
+"Respiratory frequency during exercise: the neglected physiological measure."
+Frontiers in physiology 8 (2017): 922.

+[11] De Zambotti, Massimiliano, et al. "Wearable sleep technology in clinical and research settings."
+Medicine and science in sports and exercise 51.7 (2019): 1538.